 As shown in Figure 1, upon entering the CPC the aerosol stream is saturated with alcohol (typically butanol) vapor.
 As the mixture is cooled in the condenser tube, the vapor becomes supersaturated and condenses on particles.
 As a result, the particles grow to a diameter of about 10 µm, allowing for optical detection .
 The particle size detection limit in the CPC is related to the increasing saturation ratio which is required with decreasing particle diameters.
 Modern CPCs have detection limits of around 10 nm going down to less than 3 nm for ultrafine particle CPCs.
 Within a certain range, the lower cutoff can be tuned by setting the temperatures in the saturator and the condenser.

 Commercial CPC instruments also exist that utilize water, instead of alcohol, as the condensing fluid.
-However, there is some evidence that for fresh combustion particles, the performance of butanol based CPC's is superior .
+Their operation principle is a bit different, they make use of the higher diffusion coefficient of water molecules compared to thermal diffusion.
+However, there is some evidence that for fresh combustion particles, the performance of butanol based CPCs is superior .